 Once your website has been submitted to search engines, give it some time to soak and gain traction on search results.
 Search engines take their sweet time in evaluating, trusting and indexing or ranking websites.

 While they do this, take the opportunity to put together a digital product for sale and distribution through your website or blog.
 Having your own product is not a mandatory step in this business model, but is one that I am highly in favor of that I use in most of my niche content websites.

 Having your own product guarantees that you have something to sell, and not rely so much on affiliate programs that you have very little to no control over.
-Your product can be as simple as an eBook, online video series, hard DVDs, or anything else for that matter.
+Your product can be as simple as an eBook, online video series, subscription services, membership sites or anything else for that matter.
 You can either create this yourself, or outsource the process.
 As long as the product is quality and delivers value, you will be just fine while selling it.

 Distributing digital products is also very easy.
 There are turnkey platforms available such as ClickBank that will streamline this process for you quickly and easily.

 Develop A Short Newsletter Series To Build Rapport

 Because a niche content website model is a one and done model, a newsletter series is important to capture your visitor’s email addresses, build relationships with them automatically over time, and push your digital product and affiliate products for sale.

 Draft a 10 to 12 issue newsletter series that is brief in nature but delivers high value to your readers by including some tips, strategies, educational facts, etc. Entice them to sign up for your newsletter by promising a free 12 week email course, free daily tips for two weeks or something similar in nature.